 Cakes and coffee in Noia

 Up to 2004,there were two cafe's in Noia that specialised in offering a range of cakes and pasteries with a coffee, tea or hot chocolate.
-The most popular one is at the entrance to the medieval area and although it is pretty good, its popularity is based primarily on its heavily trafficked location.
+The most popular one was at the entrance to the medieval area and although it is pretty good, its popularity is based primarily on its heavily trafficked location.
+It now sees less custom.

 Noia's best cake shop